The AMR Narrative

 Foster Global Community

-Building community and providing a platform for patients and the public to participate in events related to AMR, discover research projects and networking opportunities
+Building a global community and providing a platform for patients and the public to engage in dialogues and other related opportunities related to AMR.

 What is Antimicrobial Resistance (AMR)?